-If you are considering earning a DNP and an MBA, but prefer to do it in less time than it would take to complete each program separately, talk to the program director(s) at the school you are interested in to find out if they would be willing to customize your degree.
-Some schools will be more than happy to accommodate promising students with clearly defined goals.
+If you are considering earning a DNP and an MBA, and would like to do it in less time than it would take to complete each program separately, talk to the program directors at your school about your options.
+Many directors are more than happy to accommodate promising MBA students with clearly defined goals.

 "DNP/MBA."
 College of Health Sciences, School of Nursing.
 Belmont University, n.d.
 Web.
 12 June 2017.